vcuse/elefante/Test Code/Python/vcupycobot_api.md

 - **Returns**:
     - `0` if the joint could reach the end angle successfully
     - `-1` if the joint could not reach the end angle successfully
+- **Exceptions**:
+    - Raises an exception when the cobot's angles cannot be read.
+(A symptom of not being connected to ATOM.)
 - **Usage Examples**:
     - `vcupycobot.send_angle_smoothly(mc, 1, 0, 180)`
     - `vcupycobot.send_angle_smoothly(mc, 1, -180, 180, 50)`